yamahigashi/unofficial-fabricengine-documents-ja/Source/ExtensionAuthoringGuide/cPlusPlusApis.rst

 .. code-block:: kl

-    // The ‚ÄòA‚Äô interface declares a method called ‚ÄògetName‚Äô.
+    // The ÅeAÅf interface declares a method called ÅegetNameÅf.
-    // Objects that support the ‚ÄòA‚Äô interface must implement ‚ÄògetName‚Äô interface A {
+    // Objects that support the ÅeAÅf interface must implement ÅegetNameÅf interface A {
       String getName();
     }

-    // Object B supports the ‚ÄòA‚Äô interface (can be automatically cast to A)
+    // Object B supports the ÅeAÅf interface (can be automatically cast to A)
-    // and so must implement all methods defined in ‚ÄògetName‚Äô. object B : A {
+    // and so must implement all methods defined in ÅegetNameÅf. object B : A {
       Data pointer;
     }